 Travel Safety Guidelines for Women

 Women travelling alone is still quite a rarity among the general population.
 We are people ahead of the bell curve, the early adopters.
 So as with early adopters in anything, there is the element of higher risk.
+Travel safety is a real concern.
 The world may not quite be ready for the woman travelling alone, but we are not going to let that stop us, are we?

-I could give you a bullet-point wise list of things you could do to keep yourself safe on your solo travels (I will do that, later on) but like everything else safety begins with the mind.
+I could give you a bullet-point wise list of things you could do to ensure travel safety (I will do that, later on) but like everything else, safety begins with the mind.
 We, as women need to start believing that we are capable of safeguarding ourselves and keeping ourselves out of potentially dangerous situations and we should be able to trust our intuition and gut.
-Believe me, your attitude/beliefs counts more than any self-defense technique!
+Believe me, your attitude/beliefs counts more than any self-defence technique!

 Your instinct is your most valuable travel asset.